globaleaks/whistleblowing-software/NOTES.md

 ## Development hardcore option

-**Option --XXX permit to specify some options that broke GLBackend security and reliability **
+**Option --XXX permits to specify some options that broke GLBackend security and reliability **

 Usage: